** Updated June 30th, 2022 **

 Nonfungible means unique.
 If you own a Michael Jordan one-of-a-kind trading card, that is non-fungible.

-An NFT is a digitally unique item that can be anything digital such as a piece of art, a video clip, or music.
+An NFT is a digitally unique item that can be anything digital such as a piece of art, a video clip, a video game item or music for example.
 While a digital piece of art can be downloaded onto your computer, only one person owns the original, and this proof of ownership is stored on the blockchain.

 Some NFT’s have been sold for millions of dollars, such as a Beeple art piece that sold for close to $70m and a Cryptopunk that sold for $11.75m by Southeby’s.
 Even Visa purchased a Cryptopunk.